kubernetes-sigs/kubespray/docs/ha-mode.md

 loadbalancer.

-If you choose to NOT use the local internal loadbalancer, you will need to configure your own loadbalancer to achieve HA.
-Note that deploying a loadbalancer is up to a user and is not covered by ansible roles in Kubespray.
+If you choose to NOT use the local internal loadbalancer, you will need to use the [kube-vip](kube-vip.md) ansible role or configure your own loadbalancer to achieve HA.
+By default, it only configures a non-HA endpoint, which points to the
-By default, it only configures a non-HA endpoint, which points to the `access_ip` or IP address of the first server node in the `kube_control_plane` group.
+`access_ip` or IP address of the first server node in the `kube_control_plane` group.
 It can also configure clients to use endpoints for a given loadbalancer type.
 The following diagram shows how traffic to the apiserver is directed.